Virgin Gorda

 Shopping

-There are quite a few places to shop in Virgin Gorda Yacht Harbor.
+You can shop at Virgin Gorda Yacht Harbor.
 For provisions and tasty treats, visit the Bath and Turtle, Buck’s Food Market, or the Wine Cellar.
-For gifts and clothing, try the Blue Banana, B.V.I.
-Apparel Outlet, Dive BVI LTD, Flamboyance, Margo’s Jewelry Boutique, and Shereen’s Nauti Virgin Too.
-Art lovers will enjoy Next Wave, Three Artistic Gallery, and the Virgin Gorda Craft Shop.
+For gifts and clothing, go to the Blue Banana, B.V.I.

 WANT MORE?
 GO TO…TOP 7 THINGS TO DO ON VIRGIN GORDA